 ADA Area of Rescue Communication Systems

-Thanks to the American with Disabilities Act (ADA), Area of Rescue or Area of Refuge emergency communication systems are now mandatory for all multistory structures and newly constructed buildings.
+Thanks to the Americans with Disabilities Act (ADA), Area of Rescue or Area of Refuge emergency communication systems are now mandatory for all multistory structures and newly constructed buildings.
 This rescue assistance requirement makes it easier for disabled persons to communicate quickly and efficiently when they require quick and reliable assistance in an emergency situation.
 With Area of Rescue systems, hands-free intercoms are placed in stairwells and close to elevators so disabled persons can quickly and easily request assistance during an emergency situation where help isn’t immediately available.
-The high quality Area of Rescue systems available from Cornell Communications can also be utilized outdoors in parking structures and underground garages.
+The high-quality Area of Rescue systems available from Cornell Communications can also be utilized outdoors in parking structures and underground garages.

 2-Way Communication for Area of Refuge Systems